nicolaschotard/stackyter/README.rst

 This script will allow you to run a jupyter notebook (or lab) at CC-IN2P3 while displaying it localy in your local brower.
-It is mainly intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python.
+It is mainly intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python, but can be use for other purposes that need an anaconda environment.

 Installation